 "Consumers are looking for differentiated experiences and brands they can connect to."
 Morgan Brown VP Growth Marketing, Shopify

-low: much less upfront capital & work because you're outsourcing most of it, having the supplier ship directly to customer
+Dropshipping procures much lower profit margins than ecommerce: but you have much less upfront capital & work because you're outsourcing most of it to the supplier who ships the product directly to your customer.

 Find niches you already have a passion for.
 Find products you feel you can create a unique value for.

-Buy samples from competitors, study negative reviews, come up with ways of improving the product
+Buy samples from competitors, study negative reviews, and come up with ways of improving the product.

-Create logo, brand's unique voice, values, vision, visuals.
-Brand needs to speak to your target audience.
-Opportunity to create longterm value.
+Ecommerce business owners need to create a logo, their brand's unique voice, values, vision, visuals.
+A brand needs to speak to your target audience, but this is an opportunity to create long-term value.

 Mostly paid advertising on FB & IG.
 Model after other dropship ads.
 Since margins are slim, you have to be on top of your game on paid ads.